 Who’s using cash?

-While the tech-savvy millennials are often thought to prefer electronic payment options, U.S. Consumer Payments Outlook Through 2020 by Packaged Facts found that 38% of people in the 18-24 year old demographic prefer to use cash.
+While tech-savvy millennials are often thought to prefer electronic payment options, U.S. Consumer Payments Outlook Through 2020 by Packaged Facts found that 38% of people in the 18-24 year old demographic prefer to use cash.
 Interestingly, this was the largest share of people who prefer cash.
-Still, nearly a quarter of all other age groups reported that they prefer to use cash for payments.
+Still, nearly a quarter of all other age groups reported that they also prefer to use cash for payments.

 What are the reasons for using cash?

 Many consumers who report preferring cash to other payment methods cite four main reasons:

 - Security – consumers want to avoid having their identity and financial data stolen in security breaches.